Alan van der Merwe: Racing career

 Van der Merwe won the 2001 Formula Ford Festival.
 In 2003 he was the British Formula 3 Champion, and drove for Super Nova Racing in Formula 3000 in 2004.
 His sponsorship money ran out mid-season and he took a contract as a part-time tester for BAR–Honda.

-In 2005 and 2006, Van der Merwe raced in the A1 Grand Prix series for A1 Team South Africa, with a best placed finish of 7th in New Zealand.
+In 2005 and 2006, van der Merwe raced in the A1 Grand Prix series for A1 Team South Africa, with a best placed finish of 7th in New Zealand.
 In 2006, he joined the Bonneville 200 MPH Club, driving a modified BAR–Honda 007 car to speeds in excess of 400 km/h for their Bonneville 400 project; an attempt to set an official land speed record for a Formula One car on the famous Bonneville Salt Flats.
 In 2008, he drove for James Watt Automotive in the 1000 km of Silverstone, part of the 2008 Le Mans Series, finishing in 33rd place and completing 159 laps.
 He returned to A1 Grand Prix in 2009 in the final round at Brands Hatch.

+FIA role

 Van der Merwe was the official driver of the FIA medical car in Formula One events from 2009 until the end of the 2021 season, when he was replaced due to his refusal to be vaccinated against COVID-19.
-He has since been reinstated as the medical car driver, driving the Aston Martin DBX 707 and the Mercedes-AMG GT 63 S, after rules regarding COVID vaccines in the F1 paddock were relaxed prior to the start of the 2023 season.